Geometric modelling of spatial extremes: Application to space weather data

 We fit our model in equation \eqref{eq:fulllh} to the above mentioned data --- using the spatial gauge functions of Section \ref{sec:spat gauges} --- but modify it appropriately to accommodate the varying dimensionality.
 In particular, equation \eqref{eq:fulllh} becomes

 The dimension $d_i$ takes values from $2$ to $16$, the radii, $r_i$, and angles, $\bm{w}_i$, correspond to observation $\bm{x}_i$ of dimension $d_i$ and the distance matrix $H_i$ now comprises of distances between the non-missing locations making up $\bm{x}_i$.
-The radial threshold is calculated using $r_0(\bm{w}_i) = C_{\tau,d_i} / g(\bm{w}_i)$; that is, we obtain a separate $C_{\tau,d}$ for each unique dimension $d \in \{2,\ldots, 16\}$, using only radii and angles corresponding to that dimension, where $g$ varies with dimension as appropriate.
+The radial threshold is calculated using $r_{\tau}(\bm{w}_i) = C_{\tau,d_i} / g(\bm{w}_i)$; that is, we obtain a separate $C_{\tau,d}$ for each unique dimension $d \in \{2,\ldots, 16\}$, using only radii and angles corresponding to that dimension, where $g$ varies with dimension as appropriate.
 This is done such that the proportion of threshold exceedances is $1-\tau$, both overall and for each separate dimension, ensuring that observations of all dimension are represented in the likelihood function.
-Table \ref{tab:mles} below, presents parameter estimates and AIC scores for the fitted models, using quantile level $\tau=0.8$.
+Table \ref{tab:mles} below, presents parameter estimates and Akaike/Bayesian Information Criterion (AIC/BIC) values for the fitted models, using quantile level $\tau=0.8$.
 This level was selected using diagnostics to assess the quality of the fit.

-The model based on the generalised Gaussian gauge has the smallest AIC and is thus selected as the best fitting one.
-Additional model-fit diagnostics can be found in Section \ref{app:app_diagnost} of the Supplement, which illustrate that the fit is satisfactory, though not perfect.
+The model based on the generalised Gaussian gauge has the smallest AIC, while that based on the Laplace gauge had the lowest BIC.
+The model diagnostics were similar for both cases, thus we only present results based on the generalised Gaussian gauge here.
+Model diagnostics for this case can be found in Section \ref{app:app_diagnost} of the Supplement, which illustrate that the fit is satisfactory, though not perfect.
 We proceed by fitting the angular model in \eqref{eq:am1} and use the obtained estimates to simulate $50000$ extreme observations $\bm{X}\vert R'>1$.
 Finally, we obtain pairwise $\chi_u$ estimates for all $\binom{16}{2}$ location pairs; we plot those over distance in Figure \ref{fig:chidistappl}.
 Overall, our model seems to be doing a reasonable job at describing the extremal dependence of the data, both when using the empirical and the process-based angular models.
 The same conclusion for the empirical angular model is supported by additional plots of $\chi_u(\bm{s}_j,\bm{s}_t)$ versus $u$ provided in Figure \ref{fig:chiuappl} of the Supplement.